 - Respect for herself and others

 Alpha Gamma Delta does not discriminate on the basis of race, ethnicity, religious affiliation, color, creed, national origin, sexual orientation, marital status, disability or other characteristics protected by applicable laws.
-Individuals who live and identify as a woman on a daily basis may be considered for membership.
+Individuals who identify as a woman may be considered for membership.
 This policy is intended to uphold the mission of Alpha Gamma Delta Fraternity as a commitment of sisterhood given by women to other women and should not be interpreted as changing the all-woman composition of the organization.